Juan Castro: Coaching career

 Castro agreed to a new position as a special assistant to the general manager with the Dodgers, with involvement in player development and talent evaluation.
 He was also a coach with the Mexico national baseball team in the 2013 World Baseball Classic.
 Castro was the Dodgers minor league infield coordinator in 2015.
 In 2016, he was added to the Dodgers major league staff as a quality assurance coach.
 After the 2017 season, he left the Dodgers to become the director of operations for the Toros de Tijuana in the Mexican League.
 In 2018, Castro returned to the Mexican Pacific League to manage the Águilas de Mexicali, his second stint as manager of the club.
 In 2019, Castro was announced as manager for Team Mexico at the 2019 WBSC Premier12 tournament.
 He joined the Philadelphia Phillies as an infield coach prior to the 2020 season.
-Castro was dismissed from his position on October 3, 2021, before the Phillies played their final game of the 2021 season.
+Castro was dismissed on October 3, 2021, before the Phillies played their final game of the season.

 In January 2022, Castro was named manager of the Mexican League team Diablos Rojos del México.
-In his first season, he led the team to a 50–24 record and a first place regular season finish in the LMB South Division.
+In his first season, he led the team to a 50–24 record and a first-place regular-season finish in the LMB South Division.
 However, the team lost to eventual champions Leones de Yucatán in the Division Championship.
-Castro returned in 2023, but was fired on May 7, 2023, after a 6–9 start to the season.
+Castro returned in 2023 but was fired on May 7 that year after a 6–9 start to the season.

-On June 19, 2025, Castro was hired to serve as the manager for the Acereros de Monclova of the Mexican League, replacing Homar Rojas.
+On June 19, 2025, Castro was hired as manager for the Acereros de Monclova of the Mexican League, replacing Homar Rojas.